AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/General purpose instance families.md

     -   Provides an ultra-high packet forwarding rate.
     -   Provides high network performance based on large computing capacity.
 -   Applies to the following scenarios:
-    -   Scenarios such as financial services, government affairs, and enterprise services that require high security and enhanced trust
+    -   Scenarios that require high security and enhanced trust, such as financial services, government affairs, and enterprise services
-    -   Scenarios such as on-screen video comments and telecom data forwarding where large volumes of packets are received and transmitted
+    -   Scenarios where large volumes of packets are received and transmitted, such as on-screen video comments and re-transmission of telecommunication information
     -   Enterprise-level applications of various types and sizes
     -   Websites and application servers
     -   Game servers